sarahmurphy86/sarahmurphy86.github.io/README.md

 # My work
 <img src="https://sarahmurphy86.github.io/assets/edinburgh_fringe_festival_image.png" alt="Text on image reads Portfolio- Edinburgh Fringe Review" width="30%" height="50%" align="left"> As a long time user of the  Edinburgh Fringe Festival website, I have always struggled to find shows by time.
 Therefore, I thought this would be a great opportunity to address the problem with a design solution.
 Take a look at my work by clicking the link below.

-<a href="https://docs.google.com/presentation/d/10Pxz8xr1g2LSgOuYFKRa_3YhODiO78Ybx4sgXYjqlQs/edit?usp=sharing" target="_blank"> Edinburgh Fringe Review</a>
+<a href="https://docs.google.com/presentation/d/10Pxz8xr1g2LSgOuYFKRa_3YhODiO78Ybx4sgXYjqlQs/edit?usp=sharing" target="_blank"> Edinburgh Fringe Review</a> (this link opens in a new window)

 <img src="https://sarahmurphy86.github.io/assets/bbc_project_image.png" alt="Text on image reads Portfolio- The BBC Project" width="30%" height="50%" align="left"> As part of my final project at <a href="https://codeclan.com" target="_blank"> CodeClan</a>, I was tasked to to build an interactive educational app for the BBC.